Ethical Principles for Authors, Referees, Associate Editors and Editors

 A. Principles for Authors

 A1.
-Plagiarism.
+Plagiarism, including self-transcription.
 All submitted material must be the authors’ own work, original to the submission, unless specifically stated as having another origin, which must be clearly identified.
 Here “original to the submission” relates not just to published work, but to unpublished work that the authors have submitted, or are submitting, or plan to submit for publication.
 This requirement applies not just to the original research on which the submission is based, for example numerical studies or theoretical work.
 It applies also to matters such as the literature review, to summaries of known aspects of the matters being addressed in the submission (e.g. previously published accounts of known properties of some of the methods studied in the submission), etc. Paragraphs addressing these matters should not be copied from published work, or to-be-published work.
 (Consider, for example, the copyright issues that would or could be involved.)

 A2.
 Corresponding author.
 The corresponding author must be an author who is familiar with the correct procedures for obtaining permissions from authors, and for submitting a paper.
 They should share with other authors the responsibility for ensuring that the ethical principles are adhered to.
 If a relatively inexperienced author is the corresponding author then more experienced colleagues, for example